pollywoggles/OneOnOneAnim/README.md

 [Knockoutjs](http://knockoutjs.com/) was used for the MVVM library.
 It is just one MV* library among any good options.
 A great comparison between various MV* libraries can be viewed in the [ToDo page](http://todomvc.com/).

+[bootstrap](http://getbootstrap.com/) is used in Index.html and the views, but it can be safely removed.
+Currently it is only used in the html and does not have any javascript depending on it.

 ##Index.html

 The Index.html page (located at the root) is the main page for the Single-Page Application.
 It's the host for the rest of the site.
 Currently is is using [bootstrap](http://getbootstrap.com/), but bootstrap is not necessary and can be safely removed if you choose.